xspize/brand-yourself-assessment/README.md

 <p>

 ## Typography
+While I was drawing the shapes of the sketches into adobe XD, I started looking for fonts because I wanted to make sure I found the right fonts to work with before starting anything else.
 I am using two different fonts for the logo. for ODYSSEY I use a free font made by Tom Anders called __Anders__.
+Truetype Outlines (Behance)
-(Behance) And for "DIGITAL DESIGN" which are the words underneath ODYSSEY I use a free font called __XXII Aven__ made by Doubletwo studios. (doubletwo)
+And for "DIGITAL DESIGN" which are the words underneath ODYSSEY I use a free font called __XXII Aven__ Bold, made by Doubletwo studios. (doubletwo)
 Both of those fonts can be used for both professional and personal use.
-I made the decision of using those fonts before I started working in Adobe XD.
-I wanted to make sure I found the right fonts to work with before starting anything else.

 <p align="center">
   <img src="https://github.com/xspize/xspize/blob/main/pictures/typography.png?raw=true">